yorkulibraries/yudl-playbook/README.md

 ## Introduction

-This is a collection of Ansible playbooks to build York University Digital Library.
+This is a collection of [Ansible](https://github.com/ansible/ansible) playbooks to build York University Digital Library.
 It is based off of the [Islandora Foundation's Playbook](https://github.com/Islandora-Devops/islandora-playbook).

+This repository contains a collection of [Ansible](https://github.com/ansible/ansible) playbooks used to build York University Digital Library.
+It is based on the [Islandora Foundation's Playbook](https://github.com/Islandora-Devops/islandora-playbook).

 ## Use

 ### System Resources

-By default the virtual machine that is built uses 4GB of RAM.
-Your host machine will need to be able to support the additional memory use.
-You can override the CPU and RAM allocation by creating `ISLANDORA_VAGRANT_CPUS` and `ISLANDORA_VAGRANT_MEMORY` environment variables and setting the values.
-For example, on an Ubuntu host you could add to `~/.bashrc`:
+By default, the virtual machine is allocated **4GB of RAM**.
+Ensure your host machine has enough available memory to support this.

+You can override the **CPU** and **RAM** allocation by setting the `ISLANDORA_VAGRANT_CPUS` and `ISLANDORA_VAGRANT_MEMORY` environment variables.

+For example, on an **Ubuntu host**, you can add the following lines to `~/.bashrc`:

 ```bash
 export ISLANDORA_VAGRANT_CPUS=4